MartjeRave/MartjeRave.github.io/_pages/about.md

 Lately, I have been working on using advanced statistical models to impute missing data on ICU admissions, shedding light on patient pathways that were previously not publicly observed.
 These insights are helping us analyse trends in ICU length of stay and disease severity over time.<br>

 In addition to my research, I teach regression methodology at both Bachelor’s and Master’s level, mainly using R. I also lead seminars exploring Open Science and advanced methods in areal data analysis.<br>
-If you’d like to connect, feel free to reach out via [email](mailto:martje.rave@stat.uni-muenchen.de) or on [LinkedIn](https://www.linkedin.com/in/martje-rave-822b5789/).
+If you would like to connect, feel free to reach out via [email](mailto:martje.rave@stat.uni-muenchen.de) or on [LinkedIn](https://www.linkedin.com/in/martje-rave-822b5789/).
 I look forward to hearing from you!